-The United States Congress passed an amendment to the Lacey Act in 2008 which impacts the importation and interstate sale of wood and other plant products in an effort to combat illegal logging.
+The United States Congress passed an amendment to the Lacey Act in 2008 which impacts the importation and interstate sale of wood and other plant products in an effort to combat Illegal Logging.
 These amendments subject violators to severe criminal and civil penalties which may include imprisonment.
 The legislation provides that individuals and companies shall not "import, export, transport, sell, receive, acquire or purchase" any plant (including wood and wood products) that has been illegally removed from its place of origin.
 It applies to all species of wood.
+The Lacey Act has since inspired the passage of Timber Regulations in countries across the globe: for a frequently updated source of country-specific Timber legality information, visit UNFAO's TimberLex database at https://Timberlex.apps.fao.org/.